 Sulfur: Essential Anion Sulfate SO4 2-

 Sulfate’s Most Soluble pH Range: 5.0-10

 Recommended Hydroponic Usage Rates: 30 – 80 ppm

 The plant available form of sulfur is an anion called sulfate (SO4 2-).
 Sulfate makes up part of amino acids as co-enzymes or part of a functional group.
 Sulfur is part of the building blocks of life like carbon, hydrogen, oxygen and nitrogen.
 Sulfate is a major element used during reproduction and seed formation.
 Sulfate helps aid the plant in chemical defenses by producing secondary metabolites like trichomes on the leaves and the signals sent to or from the roots of invaders.

 Silicic Acid’s Most Soluble pH Range: 4.0-10

 Recommended Hydroponic Usage Rates: 30 – 60 ppm

 Silica is a beneficial neutral element that can strengthen cell walls and help fight off pests and environmental stresses.
 It can also stretch cell walls to allow for more chlorophyll in the cell.
 Silicic Acid H4SiO4 is the form the roots adsorb.
 Too much silica in solution loses solubility at low pH ranges.
+Silica, like carbon, has the ability to create bonds on four sides of the molecule.
+This allows complex structures to be created.
 When silica creates bonds, it typically create’s a thick gel coating on every surface.
 Hydro pumps don’t last long when you use too much silica.
 Always mix silica to plain water first.
 It will react with the Ca and Mg in hard water too so be careful.